 Parents or teachers can then bring up the “game” idea even in real situations, in real life.
 The idea is that associating a real mistake in real life, with the fun and silliness of the game, may help ease the discomfort of a mistake and let correcting it become less emotionally charged.

 In summary, here is the MISTAKE GAME: Level 2:

 - Say “Oops this time it’s a mistake!
 But that’s okay…it can be corrected.”

 - Pick a card from the Correction Directions (These are the cards that say either Correct it now, Correct it later, or Ask for help)

 - Follow the procedure stated on the Correction Direction Card.

-- The game session is finished at a predetermined time.
-It can be either when all of the Situation Cards are gone, or at a certain time, or after each person has a certain number of turns, or another predetermined event.
+- The game is finished at a predetermined time.
+It can be either when all of the Situation Cards are gone, or at a certain time on the clock, or after each person has a certain number of turns, or another predetermined event.
 ALWAYS determine at the beginning of the game, when the game will end, so players know when the game will be finished.

-**Ideas for teaching how to make a mistake when you really know how to do it correctly are provided on another sheet.
+NOTE: Ideas for teaching how to make a mistake when you really know how to do it correctly could be written on another sheet.
 Some children with ASD may find this concept confusing.